mindspore-ai/docs/tutorials/experts/source_en/parallel/pipeline_parallel.md

 ## Overview

 In recent years, the scale of neural networks has increased exponentially.
 Limited by the memory on a single device, the number of devices used for training large models is also increasing.
 Due to the low communication bandwidth between servers, the performance of the conventional hybrid parallelism (data parallel + model parallel) is poor.
 Therefore, pipeline parallelism needs to be introduced.
-Pipeline parallel can divide a model in space based on `stage`.
-Each `stage` needs to execute only a part of the network, which greatly reduces memory overheads, shrinks the communication domain, and shortens the communication time.
+Pipeline parallel can divide a model in space based on stage.
+Each stage needs to execute only a part of the network, which greatly reduces memory overheads, shrinks the communication domain, and shortens the communication time.
 MindSpore can automatically convert a standalone model to the pipeline parallel mode based on user configurations.

 > Hardware platforms supported by the pipeline parallel model include Ascend, GPU, and need to be run in Graph mode.

 Related interfaces:

-1. `mindspore.set_auto_parallel_context(parallel_mode=ParallelMode.SEMI_AUTO_PARALLEL, pipeline_stages=NUM)`: Set semi-automatic parallel mode and set `pipeline_stages` to indicate that the total number of `stages` is NUM and call it before initializing the network.
+1. `mindspore.set_auto_parallel_context(parallel_mode=ParallelMode.SEMI_AUTO_PARALLEL, pipeline_stages=NUM)`: Set semi-automatic parallel mode and set `pipeline_stages` to indicate that the total number of stages is NUM and call it before initializing the network.

 2. `nn.WithLossCell(backbone, loss_fn)`: pipeline parallelism requires first defining the Cell of the loss function, i.e., LossCell, for encapsulating the backbone network and the loss function, through this interface.

 3. `nn.PipelineCell(loss_cell, micro_size)`: pipeline parallelism requires wrapping a layer of `PipelineCell` around the LossCell and specifying the size of the MicroBatch.
-In order to improve machine utilization, MindSpore slices the MiniBatch into finer-grained MicroBatches, and the final loss is the sum of the loss values computed by all MicroBatches, where the size of the MicroBatch must be greater than or equal to the number of `stages`.
+In order to improve machine utilization, MindSpore slices the MiniBatch into finer-grained MicroBatches, and the final loss is the sum of the loss values computed by all MicroBatches, where the size of the MicroBatch must be greater than or equal to the number of stages.

 ## Basic Principle